At TV Edwards your case will be dealt with from the outset by a member of our specialist Youth Crime team.

 Why choose us?

-Our team works across six offices in London.
-We can arrange appointments at any of our offices or arrange prison and home visits where appropriate.
+Our team works across our two offices in London.
+We can arrange appointments at either of our offices or arrange prison and home visits where appropriate.

-Our work ranges from criminal damage to street robbery, serious sexual and violent offences including murder.
+Our Youth Crime work ranges from criminal damage to street robbery, serious sexual and violent offences including murder.

-We are regulars at the youth courts across London where our lawyers have earned a reputation for successfully representing young people.
+We regularly appear at the youth courts across London where our lawyers have earned a reputation for successfully representing young people.
 The same is said of the more serious cases we deal with in the Crown Courts throughout London including the Old Bailey.

 The Youth Crime team is led by Mark Ashford who is widely acknowledged as one of the best lawyers in the field.
 He is the co-author of a legal textbook on defending young people accused of crime and he trains other solicitors on youth court practice.